You are currently viewing Ferrari vs Lamborghini: The Ultimate Battle of Reigning Supercars

 The rides that Lamborghinis and Ferraris give are exciting in their own ways; however, they are very different.

-On the one hand, Ferraris are notoriously powerful, feeling almost aggressive and a little over the line in performance.
+On the one hand, Ferraris are notoriously powerful, feeling almost aggressive and a little over the performance line.
 Lamborghinis, on the other hand, feel smooth and luxurious.

 Ferraris are prestigious in quick acceleration and speed achievement; hence, they are highly preferred where driving skills are to be tested, especially on racing circuits.
 That strong power can, however, be tricky to handle for a new driver, especially when starting from a stop.